Categories: Scholarships

 You can study at any school in Canada without a study permit if:

-• you’ll complete all your studies within the time we approved you to stay in Canada (usually 6 months after you enter)
+• You’ll complete all your studies within the time we approve you to stay in Canada (usually 6 months after you enter).

 2. Family or staff of foreign representatives